 Founders' Day is dedicated to Saint Xavier’s founding personalities and educational commitment.
 Attention focuses on the founding Sisters of Mercy, most specifically Mother Frances Xavier Warde, and on Saint Xavier's enduring commitment to the liberal arts and sciences as the foundation of its academic program.
 Celebrated on the feast of St. Francis Xavier each year, Founders' Day also honors the University’s two namesakes -- St. Francis Xavier and Mother Frances Xavier Warde.
 Observances generally include a special Eucharistic liturgy as well as a program centered on the liberal arts and sciences and featuring members of the Saint Xavier University community and occasional guest speakers.

 Saint Xavier University educates students so that they might "serve wisely and compassionately in support of human dignity and the common good."
 Mission Day, celebrated on a selected March date each year, highlights this aspect of the University's mission statement.
-Central to the day are three service awards -- the Mother Paulita Morris, R.S.M., Student Service Award; the Sister Isidore Perrigo, R.S.M., Staff Service Award; and the Saint Xavier University Faculty Service Award -- each presented to persons selected by their peers for their exemplary adherence to the University’s core values.
+Central to the day are three misson awards -- the Mother Paulita Morris, R.S.M., Student Mission Award; the Sister Isidore Perrigo, R.S.M., Staff Mission Award; and the Saint Xavier University Faculty Mission and Service Award -- each presented to persons selected by their peers for their exemplary adherence to the University’s core values.
 It is a day when those values -- especially service, excellence and hospitality -- are much in evidence.